sftcd/etm/etm.md

-While some people may be sanguine about this kind of tracking, others consider this behaviour unwelcome, when or if they are informed that it happens, [attitude] though the evidence here seems somewhat harder to interpret and many studies (that we have found to date) involve small numbers of users.
+While some people may be sanguine about this kind of tracking, others consider this behaviour unwelcome, when or if they are informed that it happens, [@?attitude] though the evidence here seems somewhat harder to interpret and many studies (that we have found to date) involve small numbers of users.
 Historically, browsers have not made this kind of tracking visible and have enabled it by default, though some recent browser versions are starting to